esito/dbmasker/README.md

 ### Sample database session ###

 To look at the Derby database content using the SQL client `ij`, run `run-ij.cmd` or `run-ij.sh`:

+Note that `DERBY_HOME` in `run-ij.cmd` or `run-ij.sh` must point to your derby folder.

+Note that only one instance may access the database at a time, so you may need to exit the running instance `java -jar target/hotelsample-0.0.1.jar cmd` to run `ij` and look at the content in Derby database.
+Otherwise you will get an error that the instance is already running.

 	>./run-ij.sh
 	ij version 10.13